jiteshfrm/moveTimes_app/README.md

 - if user login or sign up need to navigate to browse page otherwise on click of signout navigate to home page -register tmdb api
--call api get access token and get data for movies list now playing
+-call api get access token and get data for movies list now playing -custom hook for now playing api and movielist api
+- create slice for movelist
+-update store with movie data
+-custom hook for trailer video
+-update store with viedo data
+-embeded the youtube video and make it auto play and mute -build secondary component
+-add popular, toprated, upcoming movie api call and custom hook

 -configured tailwindCss
 #feature